-- 6.3.1 The General Assembly has the powers explicitly reserved by the LCEA and by these Articles of Association. - 6.3.2 In particular, according to the LCEA the General Assembly has the following exclusive powers: - a modification of the Articles of Association;
+- 6.3.1 The General Assembly has the powers explicitly reserved to it by the CCA and by these Articles of Association. - 6.3.2 In particular, according to the CCA the General Assembly has the following exclusive powers: - a a modification of the Articles of Association; - b appointment and dismissal of Directors (see 7.1); - c appointment and dismissal of statutory Auditors and fixation of their remuneration, if any; - d granting of discharge to the Directors and in a separate vote statutory Auditors; - e approval of the budget and the accounts; - f voluntary dissolution of the Organisation; - g exclusion of Voting Members; - h conversion of the Organisation from a non-profit association into a cooperative company recognized as a social enterprise or International Non-Profit association; - i making or accepting a contribution of a "generality" without payment;

-- b appointment and dismissal of Directors (see 7.1); - c appointment and dismissal of statutory Auditors and fixation of their remuneration, if any; - d granting of discharge to the Directors and in a separate vote statutory Auditors; - e approval of the budget and the accounts; - f voluntary dissolution of the Organisation; - g exclusion of Voting Members; - h conversion of the Organisation from a non-profit organisation into a Company with Social Purpose or International Non-Profit Organisation; - i making or accepting a contribution of a "generality" without payment; - j submitting a claim on behalf of the Organisation against Directors or financial Auditors; - k other powers granted to the General Assembly by legislation or the Articles of Association. - 6.3.3 The General Assembly has the power to advise on matters submitted by the Board to the General Assembly for advice.
+- j submitting a claim on behalf of the Organisation against Directors or statutory Auditors; - k other powers granted to the General Assembly by legislation or the Articles of Association. - 6.3.3 The General Assembly has the power to advise on matters submitted by the Board to the General Assembly for advice.
 At the General Assembly meeting, individual Voting Members have the right to question the Board about the Board's governance.